An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 Nonetheless, the descriptions generated tend to exhibit a similar structure for each images because of the identical instruction applied to all.
 The TBPR model trained on such homogeneous descriptions may struggle to generalize effectively to real-world descriptions.
 For this, inspired by~\cite{tan2024harnessing}, we design a variable instruction as follows:

-As applied to each image, \emph{\{template\}} in the instruction is randomly replaced from a template pool, which consists of $121$ templates obtained by multiple rounds of dialogue and iterative optimization with ChatGPT.
+As applied to each image, \emph{\{template\}} in the instruction is randomly replaced from a template pool comprising $121$ templates, obtained by multiple rounds of dialogue and iterative optimization with ChatGPT.
 Details about the template pool are provided in the supplementary material.

 \textbf{Data denoising.} Given that synthetic image and text data inherently contain noise, we consider data denoising before feeding them into the baseline model.
-For image data, noise typically arises from incomplete (like missing legs) or multiple body parts (like two heads), so we evaluate the completeness and rationality of human keypoints detected by YOLOv8~\cite{reis2023real} in synthetic person images to filter out noisy images.
-For text data, noise includes inappropriate symbols (such as \emph{`[]'}) or irrelevant information (such as \emph{`the image is blurry, ...'}), which we detect to remove noisy texts.
-Supplementary material provides further details.
+For image data, noise typically arises from incomplete (like missing legs) or multiple body parts (like two heads), so we evaluate the completeness and rationality of human keypoints detected by YOLOv8~\cite{reis2023real} in synthetic person images to filter out noisy images (Fig.~\ref{fig-yolo}).
+For text data, noise includes inappropriate symbols (\emph{e.g.,} \emph{`[]'}) or irrelevant information (\emph{e.g.,} \emph{`the image is blurry, ...'}), which we detect and remove.
+Detailed denoising results are visualized in the supplementary material.